emmanuel-nike/django-generic-datamodel/README.md

 **Frontend**
 * VueJs v2
 User Authentication was done using JWT Token Authentication

+## Features
+* Login and Authentication (Registration not implemented)
+* Create tables
+* Add as many fields to any created table
+* Edit tables to add more fields or change fields information
+* Select a table and add data to the table.
+A modal with a form pops up that shows input types depending on the field types of the table
+* Delete a table entry
+* Delete a table

 ## Deployment
 This application is deployed on heroku for demo purposes.
 Note that you will be taken to a login screen and the test username/password is **bctest**/**bctest123**.